 The west side of the peninsula faces the ocean and includes the Balboa Pier.
-The pier dates back to 1906 and was constructed, along with the Balboa Pavilion, to attract local buyers to the area.
-Today, the pier is a popular fishing spot.
+The pier dated back to 1906 and was constructed, along with the Balboa Pavilion, to attract local buyers to the area.
+Today, the dock is a popular fishing spot.

-At low tide, a large number of starfish can be seen at on the pilings.
+At low tide, a large number of starfish can be seen on the pilings.
 At the end of the pier is Ruby’s diner, where you can tuck into a burger or thick milkshake in a nostalgic 1950’s setting with great ocean views.

-Peninsula Park is a relaxing grassy area just south of the pier and provides a nice spot for picnics, flying kites or just relaxing under the beautiful Southern California sunshine.
-The flat, long peninsula makes it a great spot for walking and riding bicycles.
+Peninsula Park is a relaxing grassy area just south of the pier and provides a beautiful spot for picnics, flying kites, or just relaxing under the beautiful Southern California sunshine.
+The flat, long peninsula makes it an excellent place for walking and riding bicycles.

-Bring your own bike, or take advantage of one of the bike rental vendors in the area.
+Bring your bike or take advantage of one of the bike rental vendors in the area.
 After riding the peninsula, hop the Balboa Ferry over to Balboa Island and ride the compact streets for a change of scenery.
 The flat topography makes it easy for everyone to enjoy the ride.

 Surfers, bodyboarders, and body surfers know the area because it is home to The Wedge.
 This is a world-famous surf break at the extreme east end of the Balboa Peninsula.
-Man-made improvements to the rock jetty on the west side of the Newport Beach Harbor entrance helped shape this famous wave.
+Human-made improvements to the rock jetty on the west side of the Newport Beach Harbor entrance helped shape this famous wave.

 Balboa Peninsula is home to the Catalina Flyer, the boat that takes you to Catalina Island.
-Based upon of the Balboa Pavilion, Catalina can be a great side trip if you are extending your stay in the Newport Harbor area.
+Based upon the Balboa Pavilion, Catalina can be a great side trip if you are extending your stay in the Newport Harbor area.

 If you want to get on a boat but are not interested in a trip to Catalina, you may enjoy a bay cruise around the harbor.
 Daytime, as well as night time dinner cruises, are available.